ulfschneider/ulfschneider.github.io/_posts/thoughts/2013-03-26-self-organization.md

 Leaders in agile organizations have the important function of actively giving self-organizational forces a direction.
 This seems to be conflicting with the evolutionary approach and to span the tension field even further, here are two quotes I found in [Malik 2009:137]:

-> <p>The only things that evolve by themselves in an organization are disorder, friction, and malperformance.
-Peter F. Drucker</p><p>... the only possibility of transcending the capacity of individual minds is to rely on those super personal, 'self-organizing' forces which create spontaneous orders.
-Friedrich A. von Hayek [Hayek 2011:54]</p>
+> The only things that evolve by themselves in an organization are disorder, friction, and malperformance.
+Peter F. Drucker

+> ... the only possibility of transcending the capacity of individual minds is to rely on those super personal, 'self-organizing' forces which create spontaneous orders.
+Friedrich A. von Hayek [Hayek 2011:54]

 Past and present
 ---